 WE EXPECT OUR SUPPLIERS TO BE ETHICAL

-We use a variety of processes to ensure both our company and our supply chain are responsibly managed.
+We use a variety of processes to ensure both our company and our supply chain are managed ethically.

 Safety comes first